liam-wiltshire/talks/scaling-laravel/content.md

 ???

 - Scaling is something that I wouldn't do if I didn't have to!
-- We do it becuase we are too successful!
+- We do it because we are too successful!
 - We get to a point where we are handling too much data, too much traffic - our servers are under too much load

 ---